nadavsuissa/FinalRobotTask/README.md

              Traveled by a number of applause(Cllaps.py)
              (BlasterIdentify.py)
              :dog:(WatchDog.py)
-             :punch:Shoots in the direction of the blow(HitDetection.py) The robot recognizes numbers and shoots numbers in ascending order (DriveandIdentify.py)
+             Shoots in the direction of the blow(HitDetection.py) The robot recognizes numbers and shoots numbers in ascending order (DriveandIdentify.py)

 ----------------------------------------